Content

 How Does Effexor Work for Anxiety

 Three basic molecules, chemically called monoamines, are involved in mood regulation.
-They primarily function as neurotransmitters, transmitting nerve signals to their respective receptors in the brain.
-Effexor works by affecting the following neurotransmitters:
+They primarily function as neurotransmitters, delivering nerve signals to their respective receptors in the brain.
+Effexor is a serotonin and norepinephrine reuptake inhibitor (SNRI) and works by affecting the following neurotransmitters:

-• Norepinephrine: Influences motor function and alertness and helps regulate blood pressure and heart rate.
+• Norepinephrine: Influences motor function, focus, and alertness.
+It helps regulate the body’s stress response, blood pressure, and heart rate.

-• Dopamine: Plays an essential role in motivation, decision-making, and arousal.
+• Dopamine: Plays an essential role in motivation, decision-making, pleasure, and arousal.

 • Serotonin: Regulates appetite, mood, sleep, memory, social behavior, and desires.